 4. Recruitment and Selection Process

 4.1 Recruitment Panels

-In accordance with KCSIE, the school ensures that at least one member of any interview panel has undertaken Safer Recruitment training and has kept this training up to date.
+In accordance with KCSIE, the schools and Trust must ensure that at least one member of any interview panel has undertaken 'Safer Recruitment' training and has kept this training up to date.